 Writing started with letters.
 The first was when I was four to my parents in Paris.
 Soon after, came the Partition of India, partitioning my family from our homeland and then from each other.
 It became an unsettled family life held together through letters.

-Over the years, with a lot of moving around, trying to fit in various countries/identities, I got lost, unable to see myself or hear my voice.
+Over the years, with a lot of moving around, trying to fit in various countries/identities, I got lost.
 Then, I wrote a piece ‘ The girl who couldn’t see herself’.
-And I knew that I needed to write.

 I then contributed to a number of anthologies and magazines.

 Here, I will gradually gather together these scattered stories and their process.